Dynamic due dates allow you to affect a task’s due date based on varying factors unique to each of your workflow runs.

 You can also set dynamic due dates to trigger after one of these items:

-First, select the workflow you wish to edit and click the three dots next to its name (or click its name).
-From the right-hand menu click “Edit” to open the workflow editor.
+First, select the workflow you wish to edit and click Edit in the top right corner to open the workflow editor.

 Next, select the task you want to add a dynamic due date to, then click “Due” in the center panel.
-This opens up the dynamic due date control modal where you can set the rules for your due date (as shown below).
+This opens up the dynamic due date control modal where you can set the rules for your due date.
+If you’d like to have due dates on weekdays only, be sure to check that box (as shown below).

-In this example, we’ve selected the due date to be set 4 hours after the workflow run start date.
+In this example, we’ve selected the due date to be set 1 hour after the previous task is checked off.

 Once you’ve set your dynamic due date, click “Save” to finish and then save changes to your workflow to finalize these changes.